eumel8/cloud-provider-opentelekomcloud/docs/quick-start-with-local-cluster.md

 ```

 ## Debug
-You can get the `huawei-cloud-controller-manager` logs from `/tmp/cloud-controller-manager.log`.
+You can get the `opentelekomcloud-controller-manager` logs from `/tmp/cloud-controller-manager.log`.
 Anything going wrong, please feel free to report an issue.